ktjbrowne/FGC-MN-Install/README.md

-## System requirements

-The VPS you plan to install your masternode on needs to have at least 1GB of RAM and 10GB of free disk space.
-We do not recommend using servers who do not meet those criteria, and your masternode will not be stable.
+## Overall Requirements for running an Masternode

+1- FGC Wallet installed on your local system, fully synced.
+  Please see Wallet-Install.txt
+2- Cloud Virtual Private Server (VPS) to install the Masternode.

 ## Funding your Masternode
+This section should be performd on your local system wallet.

 * First, we will do the initial collateral TX and send exactly 10000 FGC to one of our addresses.
 To keep things sorted in case we setup more masternodes we will label the addresses we use.